SorellaLabs/brontes/book/architecture/inspectors.md

 # Inspectors

-The Brontes Inspector Framework epitomizes our aversion to the tediousness of data preparation.
-It seamlessly processes classified blocks and metadata, allowing developers to immerse themselves fully in analysis and methodology, free from the burdens of preprocessing.

-Our initial focus has been on MEV detection, particularly in Cefi-Defi arbitrage and Jit-Liquidity Sandwiching.
-However, the inspector framework’s versatile design lends itself to a wide array of analytics scenarios.

-The `brontes_inspect` crate efficiently detects and analyzes MEV, emphasizing modularity and ease of use.
-This crate provides a robust foundation for developing custom inspectors, streamlining the identification of MEV strategies.
-By abstracting complex tasks such as decoding, normalization, metadata fetching, and price tracking, `brontes_inspect` allows developers to concentrate on the unique logic of their MEV detection strategies.
-This design philosophy ensures seamless integration of custom inspectors tailored to specific MEV strategies, without delving into underlying infrastructure details.
+Inspectors are run at the final stage of the block pipeline.
+Each Inspector applies its own specialized logic to analyze a block, using the [`BlockTree`](./tree.md#block-tree) and [`Metadata`](./database/database.md#1-block-specific-data) provided during execution.
+Defined as a trait, `Inspectors` allow developers to build custom implementations tailored to their analytical needs.

 ## Inspector Trait

-An `Inspector` is a trait defining the `process_tree` method, which takes a `BlockTree` and `Metadata` as input, returning a vector of tuples, each containing a `BundleHeader` and a `BundleData`.
+An `Inspector` is a trait defining the `process_tree` method, which takes a `BlockTree` and `Metadata` as input.
+It returns a result specific to the inspector's implementation, which allows for any type of specialized analysis to be implemented.

 ```rust,ignore
 #[async_trait::async_trait]